FDOT District Four - Palm Beach Header Image

 Description: Construction on this 4.44-mile resurfacing project on SR 715 and SR 80 began on July 10, 2023, in Western Palm Beach County.
 Work includes milling and resurfacing the existing roadway and minor widening of existing paved shoulders, installing pedestrian signalization and markings, improving signing and pavement markings, upgrading pedestrian curb ramps to meet Americans with Disabilities Act (ADA) standards, and adding new sidewalk on the west side of SR 715 and select locations on SR 80.
 For more information, contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected].
 Cost/Completion: $12 million/Summer 2025 Traffic Impacts

-One lane in each direction on SR 80/S Main Street/E Palm Beach Road from just east of Glades Glen Drive to SR 25/US 27 and one lane of SR 715 from SR 80 to south of West Canal Street South will be closed intermittently from 7 p.m. until 7 a.m., Sunday through Thursday, for striping and signal work through April 2025.
+One lane in each direction on SR 80/S Main Street/E Palm Beach Road from just east of Glades Glen Drive to SR 25/US 27 and one lane of SR 715 from SR 80 to south of West Canal Street South will be closed intermittently from 7 p.m. until 7 a.m., Sunday through Thursday, for asphalt paving, roadway striping, sign installation, and signal electrical work through May 2025.

 SR 729/State Market Road Resurfacing, Restoration and Rehabilitation Project

 Description: Construction on this 2.272-mile roadway improvements project on SR 729/State Market Road in Pahokee began on April 28, 2024.
 Work includes milling and resurfacing SR 729/State Market Road, widening traffic lanes from 11 feet to 12 feet, widening the existing paved shoulders as permitted by FDOT right-of-way, reconstructing northbound SR 729/State Market Road sidewalks and shared use paths from north of Rock Pit Road to SR 15/US 441/E Main Street and upgrading signage and pavement markings throughout project limits.
 Please see the attached flyer for more information.
 For more information, contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected].
-Cost/Completion: $4.9 million/Spring 2025 Traffic Impacts:
+Cost/Completion: $4.9 million/This project was Final Accepted by the Florida Department of Transportation (FDOT) on April 17, 2025

 SR 15/US 441/US 98 Roadway Improvements Projecat